shah0150/MAD9145-W21/docs/assignments/visual-design.md

 Ensure your visual design document is organized for the interactive visual mockup tool: InVision or Adobe Xd or Sketch.

-Your submission will include a mimimal of 3 key screens in ONE PDF file.
-You are being marked on how you apply the elements of design to achieve and demonstrate the principles of design to support good usability.
+Your submission will include a minimum of 3 key screens in ONE PDF file.
+We will check how well you apply the elements of design to achieve and demonstrate the principles of design to support good usability and brand strategy.

 ## References

 1. MAD9020 - UI Design for Mobile
-2. MAD9034 Course Notes (week 11)
+2. MAD9034 Course Notes (Week 11)
 - [MAD9034 Course Slides](https://goo.gl/JKcRx7)

 ## Submission